 Trezor, on the other hand, focuses firmly on the security of its users’ assets.
 The Model T supports far fewer coins and tokens than Ledger’s Nano X, but the wallet is still sturdy, well-made, and offers top-tier security features.

-Sure, you could also choose to go with a software wallet, or even keep your cryptos in a centralized exchange, such as Coinbase or Binance.
+Sure, you could also choose to go with a software wallet, or even keep your cryptos in a centralized exchange, such as Kucoin or Binance.
 However, hardware wallets are always going to be the best choice, no matter the situation.

 With the list of the best decentralized exchanges covered and discussed, what’s the conclusion here - are DEXs worth using, in the first place?

 Well, if you’ve made it this far, chances are that you’re a fan of all-things-decentralized, and have found yourself a proper DeFi exchange from the list above.

 |Best for Beginners or Advanced Users||Best for Buying Cryptocurrencies With Your Fiat Money|

 |US, EU, AS, AF||US, EU, AS, AF, Australia|